ANNarchy/ANNarchy/docs/manual/Connector.rst

 connect_fixed_number_post
 -----------------------------

-Each neuron in the presynaptic population sends a connection to a fixed number of neurons of the postsynaptic population chosen randomly.
-It may happen that two presynaptic neurons are connected to the same postsynaptic neuron and that some postsynaptic neurons receive no connection at all:
+Each neuron in the pre-synaptic population sends a connection to a fixed number of neurons of the post-synaptic population chosen randomly.
+It may happen that two pre-synaptic neurons are connected to the same post-synaptic neuron and that some post-synaptic neurons receive no connection at all:

 .. code-block:: python

     proj.connect_fixed_number_post(number = 20, weights=1.0)

 The following figure shows the **fixed_number_pre** (left) and **fixed_number_post** projections between two populations of 4 neurons, with ``number=2``.
-In **fixed_number_pre**, each postsynaptic neuron receives exactly 2 connections, while in **fixed_number_post**, each presynaptic neuron send exactly two connections:
+In **fixed_number_pre**, each post-synaptic neuron receives exactly 2 connections, while in **fixed_number_post**, each pre-synaptic neuron send exactly two connections:

 .. image:: ../_static/fixed_number.*
     :align: center